ILIAS-eLearning/ILIAS/docs/documentation/repository-pattern.md

 The same rules apply for updating or even deleting multiple objects at once.

-Always keep in mind, that those CRUD-Operations are not only limited to an SQL-Statement for a database, but also for a filesystem.
+Always keep in mind, that those CRUD-Operations are not only limited to an SQL-Statement for a database, but also are possible for a filesystem.
 But for most of this examples, we use a database.
 The database is injected in the constructor.
 The benefit of injecting the database to the repository class is to make mocking for unit tests easier.